Everything* you always wanted to know*well, almost everything...

 - The Dell computers we sell carry three year warranties, and CompleteCare accidental damage protection is pre-bundled on all laptop models.

 What about the new computers at the department store?

 Many manufacturers have low-cost lines of home computers available in mass market outlets (e.g. Sears, Staples, Costco, Best Buy).
 These computers are aimed at the home computer market and generally come bundled with software for the home computer user.
 However, these computers may have difficulties accessing the UVM networks, or conflicts with recommended software (such as Antivirus or the VPN Client), and may therefore run into more difficult support problems.
-We strongly suggest that you consult your college's minimum computer recommendations if it has any, or compare our suggested configurations to get an idea of the supported hardware and software on campus.
+We strongly suggest that you consult your college's minimum computer recommendations if it has any to get an idea of the supported hardware and software on campus.
 When comparing prices, remember to "spec out" the computer you're looking at to be the same as what we sell, and examine how much you might have to pay for things like a 3-year warrant (and damage protection if offered), Microsoft Office, and an antivirus program.
 MS-Office is offered at educational pricing much better than retail, and if you pay for antivirus software, you'll pay too much: UVM provides enterprise-level antivirus software for free (www.uvm.edu/software)